Ahmed-sudo-eng/alx-system_engineering-devops/0x00-shell_basics/README.md

     Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line

+school.mgc: a magic file used by file command to detetct the school type file.